NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 nix copy --to s3://my-bucket?region=eu-west-1&endpoint=example.com nixpkgs#hello
 ```

 No registry required.
-No daemon involved.
+No daemon [^1] involved.
 And thanks to the content hash,
 nothing is copied if the store path already exists.

+[^1]: Nix _does_ run as a daemon, but unlike the Docker daemon it only runs when
+    you are _building_ things.
+It is not constantly running, therefore there is
+    a smaller attack vector through the daemon.

-If you are working with a public project, using a binary cache like Cachix is
+If you're working with a public project, using a binary cache like Cachix is
 even simpler.
-You can build things inside Github workflows, upload once, and
+You can build things inside GitHub workflows, upload once, and
 reuse everywhere.
 And if you really need Docker compatibility?

 ```nix
 dockerTools.buildImage {